 Regarding the cases of account compromise, we have the perception that it was a phenomenon that continued during the pandemic.
 The physical removal of people from the institutions' premises contributed to the fact that some cases took longer to be mitigated.

-Finally, I believe that the availability of means to allow remote work (VPN), in an initial phase, also raised some issues in some institutions.
-This was due to the volume of users who did not have access via VPN and started to have it.
-However, I believe that this was overcome during the first weeks, also thanks to the contribution, in some cases, of the FCCN Unit, which responded with the recommendation of the adoption of the eduVPN solution.
+Finally, I believe that the provision of means to enable remote working (VPN), at an early stage, also raised some questions in some institutions.
+This was due to the volume of users who didn't have VPN access and now do.
+However, I believe that this was overcome within the first few weeks, also thanks to the contribution, in some cases, of the FCCN Unit, which responded by recommending the adoption of the eduVPN solution.

 Many of the institutions are now facing a return under what was considered "the new normal", combining face-to-face and distance activities.
 What kind of consequences may result from this context, from a cybersecurity point of view?

 I think that this "new normal", with a greater physical presence in the institutions, will inevitably lead to a greater number of infected devices (mainly mobile) appearing in the infrastructures of the different institutions.
 This will be reflected in the information we receive daily and that we transmit to the respective institutions.

 The volume of traffic will naturally also increase, and we expect naturally some increase in DDoS situations that the RCTS is the target.
 These situations are sometimes triggered by antagonism between people, and with more people making use of the RCTS infrastructure, it is also normal that the volume of such attacks is heading towards the numbers observed before the pandemic.

 What are some good practices that RCTS users should keep in mind in the current context?